 The Indian Tribe Trust's policy is to recognize transfers between levels of the fair value hierarchy as of the actual date of the event of change in circumstances that caused the transfer.
-There were no such transfers during the year ended December 31, 2018 and the period ended December 31, 2017.
+There were no such transfers during the year ended December 31, 2019 and 2018.